-I’ve talked to a lot of people about what prevents them from making things themselves, and there’s always one reason that pops up again and again.
-Today I wanted to chat about what I think is the biggest enemy of DIY and some strategies on how to overcome it so that you can enjoy creating things!
+I've talked to a lot of people about what prevents them from making things themselves, and there's always one reason that pops up again and again.
+Today I wanted to chat about how to START a DIY project and some strategies on how to overcome your fear of failure so that you can enjoy creating things!

 There are a few things that turn people off of making things for their home (or for themselves, their kids etc.).
 Budget, time, knowledge and lack of tools are a few common reasons, but there's one that seems to surface often when I'm talking to people about DIY: FEAR OF FAILURE.

 So many of you are afraid to even start working on a project because you're worried or even scared that it won't turn out the way you had hoped, or that it will be a complete mess altogether.

 I hear things like this over and over again: "I don't even want to try because it won't turn out."
 "I'll definitely mess it up, so it's not worth it."
 "I'm terrible at crafts/building/decorating (insert anything here), so I couldn't do that."

 I think that the reason that so many of us don't make things is because we're afraid to even BEGIN.

 Here's the thing: I've made a ton of mistakes over the years in my crafting, my decorating, and my creations and business decisions over all.
 There have been too many "fails" to count!
 Failure is a completely normal part of life, and it's a great way to learn so that you don't make the same mistakes the next time you try something.
 I'm pretty sure every talented decorator, crafter and creator has made more than one terrible thing over their career!
 (Probably more like a hundred terrible things!)

 Are you afraid to fail and does that prevent you from DIYing?

 Here are some strategies you can try to conquer that fear and get creating!
 Let's learn how to simply START a DIY project.